-A common figure of merit for QAOA is the approximation ratio (AR), defined as the ratio of the expectation value of the Hamiltonian and the global optimal value of the classical cost function.
-Along the lines of \cite{fontana2021evaluating}, to evaluate the effects of noise, a `noise-unaware AR' can be defined.
-The noise-unaware AR is obtained by first running QAOA in classical emulations with all noise turned off.
-The resulting optimal parameters are sequentially used to compute the expectation value of the Hamiltonian while the noise turned on.
-Thus, the resulting noise-unaware AR is the AR that would be obtained if the optimal angles cannot adapt to the noise.
-An AR that is larger than the noise-unaware indicates that the optimal parameters adapted to the noise, and that hence QAOA would possess a form of noise adaptivity.
+A common figure of merit for QAOA is the approximation ratio (AR), defined as the ratio of the cost function landscape at the best parameters found by QAOA to the global optimal value of the classical cost function.
+Along the lines of Ref.~\cite{fontana2021evaluating}, to evaluate the effects of noise, a \emph{noise-unaware} AR can be defined.
+The noise-unaware AR is obtained by first running QAOA in classical simulations with all noise turned off.
+The resulting optimal parameters are subsequently used to compute the expectation value of the Hamiltonian while the noise is turned on.
+An AR that is larger than the noise-unaware AR indicates that variational parameters can adapt to the presence of noise.
+We call this ability the \emph{noise adaptivity} of the optimal parameters.

-The behavior of VQAs such as QAOA under local errors has been studied extensively \cite{xue2021effects, marshall2020characterizing, mcclean2016theory, malley2016scalable, mcclean2016theory, malley2016scalable, mcclean2017hybrid,colless2018computation, gentini2020noise,sharma2020noise,fontana2021evaluating}, showing that VQAs possess forms of resilience against coherent \cite{mcclean2016theory, malley2016scalable} and incoherent \cite{mcclean2017hybrid,colless2018computation, gentini2020noise,sharma2020noise,fontana2021evaluating} errors.
-VQAs \cite{mcclean2017hybrid}, specifically QAOA \cite{farhi2016quantum}, are therefore thought to be ideal candidates for obtaining a useful quantum advantage.
+The behavior of VQAs such as QAOA under \emph{local} errors has been studied extensively~\cite{xue2021effects, marshall2020characterizing, mcclean2016theory, malley2016scalable, mcclean2016theory, malley2016scalable, mcclean2017hybrid,colless2018computation, gentini2020noise,sharma2020noise,fontana2021evaluating}, showing that VQAs possess forms of resilience against coherent~\cite{mcclean2016theory, malley2016scalable} and incoherent~\cite{mcclean2017hybrid,colless2018computation, gentini2020noise,sharma2020noise,fontana2021evaluating} errors.
+VQAs~\cite{mcclean2017hybrid}, specifically QAOA~\cite{farhi2016quantum}, are therefore thought to be ideal candidates for obtaining a useful quantum advantage.